 Take care when filling the reservoir because brake fluid can harm your hands or eyes.
 If fluid gets on your hands or in your eyes, flush the affected area with clean water immediately.
 If you still feel uncomfortable with your hands or eyes, go to the doctor.

-If you spill the fluid, be sure to wash it off with water to prevent it from damaging the parts or paint.
+If you spill some of the fluid, be sure to wipe it off to prevent it from damaging the parts or paintwork.